schumbar/schumbar/README.md

 - 👋 Hi, my name is Shawn Chumbar (@schumbar)
-- 👨🏾‍💻 Work as a **Software Configuration Management Engineer II** at Exact Sciences Corporation
+- 👨🏾‍💻 I work as a **Software Development Engineer ** at Nokia
 - 👀 I’m interested in DevOps methodology, software engineering principles, and anything/everything python related.
-- 🌱 I’m currently learning docker, terraform, and kubernetes!
+- 🌱 I’m currently learning docker, terraform, kubernetes, and golang!
 - 💞️ I’m looking to collaborate on any projects related to either DevOps, Data Science, Machine Learning, or Software Engineering.
 - 📫 You can reach me via email at schumbar@ucsc.edu or by messaging me on [LinkedIn](https://www.linkedin.com/in/schumbar/)